 What does it look like to embark on a journey of career reinvention, master the art of leadership speaking, and advocate for positive change in the world by empowering leaders to enhance their leadership speaking skills?
 In this illuminating interview with Dr. Laura Penn, the founder of The Leadership Speaking School, we explore four central themes that shape her remarkable story.
 Dr. Penn's tale of transformation begins with her candid admission, 'I had taken three years off after completing my doctorate and was ready to land and expand.
 I was truly eager to return to work in my field, which is conservation science, but I couldn't find any opportunities.'
 As we delve into her experiences and insights, we'll unravel the importance of career reinvention, the transferable skills she acquired from her conservation biology background, the challenges faced by women reentering the workforce in Switzerland, the array of career and leadership speaking tips that can help you advance your career, and the various training programs offered by The Leadership Speaking School (which has already educated a diverse range of students, including industry leaders, academics, finalists of the Louis Vuitton Prize, and many others).
 Dr. Penn's journey serves as a beacon of inspiration, emphasizing the call to dare to be remarkable and reminding us that transformation is attainable with resilience, courage, and a pursuit of excellence.

-Interview with Dr. Laura Penn, Persuasive Discourse, by Dr. Sorina Matthey de l'Endroit.
+Interview by Sorina Matthey de l'Endroit, PhD

 Q1.
 Thank you for taking part in the Persuasive Discourse interview series.
 What inspired and led you to create: The Leadership Speaking School?